 It’s definitely the biggest cookie I’ve ever made.
 Ten and one-quarter inches in diameter and about 2 inches thick.

 But bigger doesn’t always mean better when it comes to taste.

 I’ve made cookies from various cookbooks that were big but they didn’t wow me.
-Fine but nothing earth-shattering.
-The skillet cookie, however, knocked my socks off.
+Fine, but nothing earth-shattering.
+This cast iron skillet cookie cookie, however, knocked my socks off.